Start a Non-Ferrous Metals Wholesale Trading Business in Dubai

 Conclusion

-A non-ferrous metals wholesale trading licence under activity code 4662.02 at Dubai South Business Hub Free Zone gives entrepreneurs and established businesses a powerful platform to access one of the world's most active commodity trade corridors.
+A non-ferrous metals wholesale trading license under activity code 4662.02 at Dubai South Business Hub Free Zone gives entrepreneurs and established businesses a powerful platform to access one of the world's most active commodity trade corridors.
 With full foreign ownership, favourable tax conditions, and proximity to major logistics infrastructure, Dubai is an exceptional location to build a metals trading operation with genuine regional and global reach.

 If you are ready to take the next step, speak with a business setup specialist at Dubai South Business Hub Free Zone to receive a tailored cost estimate and begin your application today.